Nuno1123/chaser/README.md

 Chaser
 ======

-This project is a group project exercise proposed by **Academia de Código** at ​Bootcamp #2​ to get used to a stronger and more complex library, LibGDX.
+This project is a group project exercise proposed by **Academia de Código** at _Bootcamp #2_ to get used to a stronger and more complex library, LibGDX.
 For the first time in the course there were no guidelines.
 That opened a door for creativity.We came up with an idea to make an Sheep Herding Trials game, where the user controls a Working Sheepdog to heard sheeps to complete a course.
 This is still a work in progress.

 Creators